Intermittency and lower dimensional dissipation in incompressible fluids: Notations and main tools

 Clearly $\overline \dim_\mathcal{M}S\in [0,d]$.
 The boundedness of the set $S$ is necessary in \eqref{def:Minkowskiunif} since otherwise one could have $\mathcal{H}^d((S)_\delta)=+\infty$ for every $\delta>0$.
 When $S$ is unbounded, one can define the \emph{local} version of \eqref{def:Minkowskiunif2} with the usual straightforward modifications.
 Note that by \eqref{def:Minkowskiunif}, letting $\gamma=\overline \dim_{\mathcal{M}} S$, then if $\tilde \gamma>\gamma$ one has the asymptotic

 for all $0<\delta\ll 1$ sufficiently small and for some implicit constant which might depend on $d,\gamma,\tilde \gamma$, but it is otherwise independent on $\delta$.
 For simplicity, in view of \eqref{Mink_asympt} where $\tilde \gamma$ can be chosen arbitrarily close to $\gamma$, we will say that $S$ has upper Minkowski dimension at most $\gamma$ if $\mathcal{H}^d((S)_\delta)\lesssim \delta^{d-\gamma}$, thus slightly abusing terminology.
-In particular, that terminology has been used in Remark \ref{r:Eul=Minkow}. \\ \\ It readily follows from the definition that this gives a (strictly) stronger notion of dimension with respect to the Hausdorff one, since every dense set automatically has full upper Minkowski dimension (i.e. $\overline \dim_\mathcal{M} S=d$), while the Hausdorff one could even be $0$ (see \cite{Mat} for examples).
+In particular, that terminology has been used in Remark \ref{r:Eul=Minkow}. \\ \\ It readily follows from the definition that this gives a (strictly) stronger notion of dimension with respect to the Hausdorff one, that is $\underline{\dim}_{\mathcal M} S\geq \dim_{\mathcal H} S$ for any set $S$.
+Indeed, every dense set automatically has full upper Minkowski dimension (i.e. $\overline \dim_\mathcal{M} S=d$), while the Hausdorff one could even be $0$ (see \cite{Mat} for examples).
+Thus, in terms of dimensional lower bounds and in view of possible accumulation of energy dissipation on dense sets, it might be desirable to relax the notion of dimension used in this work to Hausdorff.
+We refer to \cite{DDI23} for a recent result relating $\dim_{\mathcal H}$ of the dissipation set to the $L^p$ integrability of quite general fluid models by means of measure theoretic tools, thus quite different than the approach we used here.
 An equivalent way of formulating the upper Minkowski dimension is in terms of \emph{counting boxes}: At most $\delta^{-\gamma}$ cubes of size $\delta$ are needed to cover the set $S$, in the limit as $\delta\rightarrow 0$ (see for instance \cite{Mat}*{Chapter 5}).

 Notice that both the Minkowski--type notions of dimension we introduced in Definitions \ref{d:Eul_Min_dim} and \ref{Lagr_stab_Min_dim} could have been rephrased more rigorously in terms of an appropriate upper Minkowski content, but since this would have not added anything substantial to the results, we avoid this technicality and directly define the dimension by looking at the shrinking rates \eqref{E_Min_dim_gamma_def} and \eqref{L_dim_gamma}.